Issue 14 | June 2011

 Our parents’ diets can influence our health

-How can the mother’s diet determine her child’s future health?
+How can a mother’s diet determine her child’s future health?

-Watch or download our video, which explores the link between the mother’s diet and a baby’s health
+Watch or download our video, which explores the link between a mother’s diet and her baby’s health

 Follow Jennifer as she concludes her journey to find the recipe for a healthy pregnancy